mobile-dev-inc/maestro-docs/advanced/specify-a-device.md

 {% tabs %}
 {% tab title="Android" %}
-To list your running Android device, run the following command in your terminal:
+To list your running Android devices, run the following command in your terminal:

 ```bash
 adb devices